cloud-native-toolkit/site-operator-guide/docs/resources/automation-runtimes.md

 source credentials.properties
 ```

-Once complete, you will be in an interactive shell that is pre-configured with all dependencies necessary to execute the Terraform automation.
+Once complete, you will be in an interactive shell that is preconfigured with all dependencies necessary to execute the Terraform automation.

 ----